JC01010/cse15l-lab-reports/lab1.md

 ![Installing VSCode](https://raw.githubusercontent.com/JC01010/cse15l-lab-reports/main/part1.png)

  1. Go to https://code.visualstudio.com/ and install VSCode.
 Select the proper option for macOS or Windows.
+ 2. You may need to click through the downloader.
+When done, the window should be a blank window; navigate to the terminal at the bottom.

 # Remotely Connecting
 ![Remotely Connecting](https://raw.githubusercontent.com/JC01010/cse15l-lab-reports/main/part2.png)